These top ten job interview tips deal with the most important issues that job interview applicants need to get right for a successful interview.

 You will be ahead of many of the other candidates in the job application process if you do this, simply because not many other candidates do it.

-One of the big problems employers have when conducting any interview for a position is to determine how accurate the information is that is being presented to them.
+One of the big problems employers have when conducting an interview for a position is to determine how accurate the information is that is being presented to them.

 By providing specific, verifiable examples of your previous achievements that are relevant to this position, you provide them with some very good reasons why they should employ you.

-5. Know Exactly What You Are Good at
+Job Interview Tip #5: Know Exactly What You Are Good At

-This really is the key to finding a satisfying career and one of those job interview tips that is so often ignored.
+This really is the key to finding a satisfying career and one of those job interview tips that are so often ignored.

 Each person has inborn into them, core abilities that when utilized, bring tremendous fulfillment in their life.